-- Have at minimum basic computer literacy - Possess effective communication skills in both written and spoken English - Are physically fit and able to lift a minimum weight of 50 pounds - Have higher secondary or post-secondary grades - Are self-directed, highly motivated, detail oriented, and well-organized - Are disciplined for learning in classroom, online, and clinical settings, as well as through self-study required of all courses - Are professional and flexible - Enjoy working in a team environment across diverse settings - Above all, enjoy relating to others

-Previous experience working or volunteering in a health or wellness related field is an asset.
+- Have at minimum basic computer literacy - Possess effective communication skills in both written and spoken English - Are physically fit and able to lift a minimum weight of 50 pounds - Have higher secondary or post-secondary grades - Are self-directed, highly motivated, detail oriented, and well-organized - Are disciplined for learning in classroom, online, and clinical settings, as well as through self-study required of all courses - Are professional and flexible - Enjoy working in a team environment across diverse settings - Above all, enjoy relating to others - Previous experience working or volunteering in a health or wellness related field is an asset.

-After successfully completing this program, graduates will receive a SAIT Rehabilitation Therapy Assistant diploma with both the occupational therapist assistant (OTA) and the physical therapist assistant (PTA) discipline designations.
+Upon successful completion of this program, graduates will be awarded a SAIT Rehabilitation Therapy Assistant diploma, including both the occupational therapist assistant (OTA) and physical therapist assistant (PTA) discipline designations.